micuentadecasa/preparatic_web/ENHANCEMENT_PROMPT.md

-# HTML FILE ENHANCEMENT PROMPT
+# HTML FILE CREATION PROMPT

-## Base Enhancement Instructions
+## Base Creation Instructions

-For each HTML file in the enhancement queue that you can create from enhancement_tracking.json, apply these comprehensive improvements to create a modern, interactive, and exam-focused study guide:
+**PDF Processing Workflow:**
+1. Read pdfs_list.py to find the first file with `processed: False`
+2. Select the first unprocessed PDF file
+3. Read the PDF content of the file selected directly from the pdfs/ folder
+4. Create a comprehensive, modern, interactive, and exam-focused study guide based solely on the PDF content
+5. Save the enhanced HTML file in the html2/ folder
+6. Update pdfs_list.py to mark the file as `processed: True`

+**Important**: All content must come from the PDF being processed.
+Do not research external sources or look at existing HTML files.

+Put all new files in the html2 folder that exists, dont check if it exists.

+Limit the output of each new file to 30000 tokens maximum and name files using the PDF filename as base: `[pdf_filename_without_extension]-enhanced.html`

 ### 1. DARK/LIGHT MODE IMPLEMENTATION
 - **Default to dark mode** (dark backgrounds, light text)